What is a Contact Center?

 2. Customers Call a Designated Number to Reach Their Desired Destination

-Rather than sending customers straight to a particular department or extension, it might be more beneficial to offer a one-stop support destination.
+Rather than sending customers straight to a particular department or extension, it might be more beneficial to offer a one-stop call center support destination.
 Whether that number utilizes Interactive Voice Response (IVR) to guide callers, or they immediately reach an agent, chances are you’re already utilizing a contact center.

 3. Support Staff Depend on Phone Communication

-While some sales and service teams use chat systems, phone communication is still the method of choice for callers and colleagues.
+While some sales and service teams use chat systems, call center phone communication is still the method of choice for callers and colleagues.
 If your support staff relies heavily on the office phone system, you have a contact center.

 Benefits of Contact Center Functionality